-Here at Cariki, we believe that sustainable materials are essential for helping move fashion towards an environmentally friendly future (which is long overdue might we add).
-That’s why we’ve made this blog post, to help find out the truth about whether tencel is as sustainable and eco friendly as people claim or just another greenwashing fabric.
+Let’s face it, sustainable materials are essential for helping move fashion towards an environmentally friendly future (which is long overdue might we add).
+Here we are going to uncover why Tencel fabric is so sustainable, ethical and eco friendly.

 Spoiler, it’s about as good as it gets.